 This tour also provides free cancellation when canceled within 24 hours of the tour date.

 2. San Francisco Wine Tour with a Local Expert: 6 Tastings 100% Personalized

-This tour features a sommelier well versed in wine from Sonoma, Napa, and some of the best San Francisco wineries.
+This tour features a sommelier well-versed in wine from Sonoma valley wineries, Napa, and some of the best San Francisco wineries.
 The guides responsible for this tour make personalized itineraries.
 You will discover how to pair wine with food, and you will get to try different red, white, and rose wine.
-Additionally, you will experience top-notch seafood and charcuterie.
+Additionally, you will experience a lunch break with top-notch seafood and charcuterie.

 3. Private Napa Wine Train Glamorous Dining Experience from San Francisco